EarthyScience/SINDBAD/docs/src/pages/code/overview.md

 ### Core Packages
 - **Sindbad**: The main package that provides the core framework functionality and serves as the entry point for SINDBAD applications.
-- **Models**: Contains implementations of various ecosystem model components and approaches.
+  - **Models**: Module that implements various ecosystem model components and approaches.
-- **Data**: Handles all data-related operations including input/output, data processing, and management.
+  - **Types**: Module that defines various types for dispatching on methods ranging from setup to cost computation.
 - **TEM**: Provides the Terrestrial Ecosystem Model framework and its core functionality.

 ### Modeling Packages